mopsicus/shardy/docs/service.md

 ```

 > [!IMPORTANT]
-> If your implementation does not need to do a two-step handshake, you can set "stubs" on these methods.
+> If your implementation does not need to do a two-step handshake, you can set "stubs" on these methods or you can use the simple built-in `DefaultValidator` validator.

 # 🧱 Serializer